edgexfoundry/edgex-docs/docs_src/microservices/support/rulesengine/Ch-RulesEngine.md

 The EdgeX Rules Engine was Java-based and wrapped the open source Drools engine.
 This was the last of the EdgeX Java services to be replaced.

-Starting with the Geneva release, by default, the EdgeX reference implementations (provided through the EdgeX Docker Compose files) will use Kuiper with a dedicated applicatoin service providing the data feed to the Kuiper engine.
+Starting with the Geneva release, by default, the EdgeX reference implementations (provided through the EdgeX Docker Compose files) will use Kuiper with a dedicated application service providing the data feed to the Kuiper engine.
 The Support Rules Engine is still available but users must find and uncomment the Support Rules Engine in the Docker Compose file.

 The Support Rules Engine will removed in a future release of EdgeX Foundry.